 REIA lets you print reports to a PDF file.
-PDF is a popular document file format, and the Adobe Acrobat Reader software, available free from http://www.adobe.com, can be used to view and print a PDF file.
-With one command you can now print several REIA reports to a single PDF file, and email that file to a colleague who has Adobe Reader.
+With one command you can now print several REIA reports to a single PDF file, and email that file to a colleague.
 Please keep in mind that you may not send your colleague a copy of the Excel REIA workbook.
 That Excel file is in fact the program, which is licensed only for use by you, the user.

 Before you can print reports to a PDF file, the RealData PDF Print Driver must be installed.
-This driver is installed automatically as part of REIA Version 18.0 installation.
+This driver is installed automatically as part of REIA Version 20 installation.
 Please note that the RealData PDF Print Driver will work only with those RealData software products that have been enabled for this purpose.